 The VI Small Business Development Center (VI SBDC) is a partnership program between the U.S. Small Business Administration and the University of the Virgin Islands.
 Its mission is to assist emerging and existing small businesses through high quality professional counseling and training, contributing to the economic growth of the U.S. Virgin Islands.
 Its vision is to be the premier provider of small business services.
 The VI SBDC provides small business owners and aspiring entrepreneurs practical assistance to grow and prosper in an ever-changing economy.
 Since its establishment in 1985, the VI SBDC has played a vital role in the development of local businesses and the reduction of failure among existing businesses.
 Business Counseling Services are free and confidential.
-The VI SBDC is part of a close network of public and private business organizations committed to fostering the economic stability and growth of small businesses in the territory.
+The VI SBDC is part of a close network of public and private businesses in the territory.